Which Git hosting provider is right for your Salesforce team?

 What about Gearset?

 Gearset integrates with all of these Git hosting providers, so you can adopt or continue to use the option that suits you best and make the most of Gearset’s complete DevOps solution.
-This includes managing your entire CI/CD process in Pipelines, which is tightly integrated with your chosen provider and lets you track every change through your release pipeline — whether the pull request was opened in Gearset or not.
+By managing your entire CI/CD process in Pipelines, you’re able to track every change through your release pipeline — whether the pull request was opened in Gearset or not.
+CPQ deployments are also fully supported, so regardless of the changes you’re deploying, you can manage it all in one platform.

 How to identify next steps